 What credentials does the program’s clinical staff hold, and how much education was needed to acquire those credentials? – Credentials and licenses ensure that the person providing treatment meets nationally recognized standards for professional practice.
 It is important to know that some credentials can be obtaining by just doing an online course, so ask how long it took staff to acquire their credentials and what was involved.

-Is the clinical staff part of a multi-disciplinary team? – Most multi-disciplinary teams consist of many different clinical backgrounds such as physicians, professional counselors, registered nurses, social work, massage therapists, acupuncturists etc. Rule of thumb being the more disciplines involved, the more comprehensive the care will be.
+Is the clinical staff part of a multi-disciplinary team? – Most multi-disciplinary teams consist of many different clinical backgrounds such as physicians, professional counsellors, registered nurses, social work, massage therapists, acupuncturists etc. Rule of thumb being the more disciplines involved, the more comprehensive the care will be.

-Have there been studies to measure the effectiveness of the program’s addiction treatment methods? – A treatment center should be measuring how effective their services are by using research-based methods as well as keeping statistics and using program evaluation tools.
+Have there been studies to measure the effectiveness of the program’s addiction treatment methods? – A treatment centre should be measuring how effective their services are by using research-based methods as well as keeping statistics and using program evaluation tools.

 Does the program offer an individualized addiction treatment program? – Each person’s needs are unique and require an individualized treatment plan based on specific history, issues and needs.
 One single approach will not work for every person.